Residents' handbook and purchaser’s information pack

 All indoor communal areas are no smoking zones.
 You may smoke outside the communal building or in your own home.

-If your lease permits the keeping of a pet, you will need to seek our formal written consent first.
+If your lease permits the keeping of a pet, you'll need to seek our formal written consent first.

 Dogs must always be kept on a lead in all communal areas of the scheme and must not be allowed to foul these areas.
-It is the responsibility of dog owners to clean up after their dog.
+It's the responsibility of dog owners to clean up after their dog.

 Gas and electric meters

-When you move into your home please ensure that the supply of any service is transferred into your name and that meters are read to ensure you are not charged for the previous resident’s usage.
+When you move into your home please ensure that the supply of any service is transferred into your name and that meters are read to ensure you're not charged for the previous resident’s usage.

 Most of our properties on schemes with a Scheme Manager service are fitted with a specialised suited locking system and the Scheme Manager/emergency services have access to the master key.
-This enables access to be gained to any property via one key in the event of an emergency situation arising.
-We would point out, however, that residents are not permitted to hold a Master Key for the scheme or a key to the Scheme Manager’s Office.
-The key is kept locked within a safe and accordingly your security should not be jeopardised.
+This enables access to be gained to any property via one key in the event of an emergency.
+We would point out, however, that residents are not permitted to hold a master key for the scheme or a key to the Scheme Manager’s office.
+The key is kept locked within a safe and accordingly your security shouldn't be jeopardised.

-It is your responsibility to replace any missing keys.
-It is also your responsibility to ensure that when you sell your property, you ensure that keys are available for the new purchaser.
+It's your responsibility to replace any missing keys.
+It's also your responsibility to ensure that when you sell your property, you ensure that keys are available for the new purchaser.

 If your property is fitted with a suited lock, spare keys can be obtained through your Scheme Manager.
 A charge will be made depending on how many keys are required.

-Please do not label your keys with your name and address as this may jeopardise your security.
+Please don't label your keys with your name and address as this may jeopardise your security.

-Longhurst Group do not discourage the installation of key safes as we are aware of the benefits that a key safe can offer; not only to ensure the emergency services or care staff can gain quick access but also to enable residents to gain entry if they lose a key or lock themselves out.
+We don't discourage the installation of key safes as we're aware of the benefits that a key safe can offer; not only to ensure the emergency services or care staff can gain quick access but also to enable residents to gain entry if they lose a key or lock themselves out.

-NOTE: Longhurst Group cannot accept liability for any consequences arising as a result of a key safe being fitted.
+NOTE: We cannot accept liability for any consequences arising as a result of a key safe being fitted.